 I was finding it more and more difficult and my wife started coming with me but it didn’t really help and after six months I handed in my notice and was once again out of work.

->

-> As I write this in July 2007 at the age of 62 years and 6 months my thoughts are that I will retire at the end of May next year, assuming that I’m not made redundant or had in my notice for some other reason, bringing to an end a journey that started some 47 years ago.
+It is now July 2007 and I am 62 years and 6 months.
+My thoughts are that I will retire at the end of May next year, assuming that I’m not made redundant or have to leave for some other reason, which will bring to an end a journey that started some 47 years ago.
 The final question I asked myself in coming to this decision, apart from whether I could afford to take early retirement, was do I want to be at work or at home, somehow home seems much more appealing.

 Submitted by Trevor B to WISEArchive in 2008.
 Updated 14th February 2021.

 © 2021 WISEArchive.
 All Rights Reserved.